Over the past decade or so, people have begun to dismantle the culture of secrecy surrounding miscarriages.

 If a pregnancy announcement has already gone out via mail or email, you may receive a notification about a miscarriage via email.

-This ensures the news gets to as many as people as possible in as direct and efficient a wayWith a Facebook or Instagram post, news of the miscarriage may not reach older family members or people who avoid social media in a timely enough manner.
+This ensures the news gets to as many people as possible in as direct and efficient a wayWith a Facebook or Instagram post, news of the miscarriage may not reach older family members or people who avoid social media in a timely enough manner.

 If you do receive an email or see a social media post about a miscarriage, it’s often best to respond in a new, separate email chain instead of simply hitting reply or commenting on a post.